dimachine/ClosureSeparation/README.md

 * Bernhard Ganter, Rudolf Wille:
 Formal Concept Analysis - Mathematical Foundations.
 Springer 1999, ISBN 978-3-540-62771-5, pp. I-X, 1-284

+* Dmitry I. Ignatov: On the Cryptomorphism between Davis' Subset Lattices, Atomic Lattices, and Closure Systems under T1 Separation Axiom, https://arxiv.org/abs/2209.12256, 2022

-For any usage the acknowledgement of this repository is the necessary condition.
+For any usage the acknowledgement of this repository and the paper is the necessary condition.